-It’s no surprise the last two years have been a bumpy ride for investors.
+It’s no surprise the last several years have been a bumpy ride for investors.
 In the first quarter of 2020, the Dow Jones Industrial Average (DJIA) entered a bear market – the first bear market since 2007.
+2022 was no exception as U.S. treasuries had their worst performing year since the inception of our country and the S&P 500 had its fourth worst year since the inception of the index in 1976.
 Despite the challenges that come with market downturns, there are strategies advisors can leverage to protect investors who are at or nearing retirement.

 A market downturn can present investors with tax planning opportunities (i.e., tax-loss harvesting) and can be a favorable time to execute Roth IRA (individual retirement account) conversions.